 AN UNFORGETTABLE WEEKEND IN THE COUNTRY OF ARARAT…

 Day 1.
 Arrival.
-Meet & greet at Zvartnots international Airport by Exotic Armenia Tours’ guide.
+Meet & greet at Zvartnots international Airport.
 Transfer to hotel in Yerevan.

 We start our exploration of Armenia with a visit to Vatican city of Armenia, Holy Echmiadzin with its world’s earliest Christian churches included in the list of UNESCO World Heritage Sites.
 Visit Echmiadzin Mother Cathedral originally built by Saint Gregory the Illuminator in 301-303A.D., when Armenia became the first officially Christian state in the world.
 It’s the most luxurious Armenian cathedral covered by stunning frescoes painted in the 18th century.
 Continue to St. Hripsime and St. Gayane churches built in 7th century.
 These churches are considered masterpieces of early medieval Armenian architecture.
 They are named after Christan virgins martyred for the sake of Christianity.
 On the way back to Yerevan visit the Ruins of Zvartnots Cathedral.
 Zvartnots was a majestic cathedral dedicated to St. Gregory.
 Zvartnots, built as Armenia's main cathedral in 641-661A.D., was to suppress the Echmiadzin Cathedral by its grandeur.
 The remnants of Zvartnots, even in ruins, are a majestic sight...
 It’s a UNESCO World Heritage Site.